The Complete Guide to A/B Testing

 - Classic A/B test.
 The classic A/B test presents users with two variations of your pages at the same URL.
 That way, you can compare two or several variations of the same element.

 - Split tests or redirect tests.
 The split test redirects your traffic towards one or several distinct URLs.
 If you are hosting new pages on your server, this could be an effective approach.

-- Multi-variate or MVT test.
-Lastly, the multi-variate or MVT test is a test that measures the impact of multiple changes on the same web page.
+- Multivariate or MVT test.
+Lastly, multivariate testing measures the impact of multiple changes on the same web page.
 For example, you can modify your banner, the color of your text, your presentation, and more.

 In terms of technology, you can:

 - Use A/B testing on websites.
 A/B testing on the web makes it possible to compare a version A and B of a page.
 After this, the results are analyzed according to predefined objectives—clicks, purchases, subscriptions, and so on.

 - Use A/B testing for native mobile iPhone or Android applications.
 A/B testing is more complex with applications.
 This is because it is not possible to present two different versions once the application has been downloaded and deployed on a smartphone.
 Numerous tools are therefore available so that you can instantly update your application.
 You can easily modify your design and directly analyze the impact of this change.

 - Use server-side A/B testing via APIs.
 An API is a programming interface that enables connection with an application for data exchange.
 APIs let you automatically create campaigns or variations from saved data.